qbrilliance/qristal-core/examples/README.md

 _gate depth_: 83
 _noise_: false

-Demonstrates the use and performance of different backends for the SDK's built-in VQE routines.
+Demonstrates the use and performance of different backends for Qristal's built-in VQE routines.
 This example may take some time to run.

 ### C++ ###